Marketing Strategy

 • Address Weaknesses: Make plans to improve your weak spots.
 If you don't have a solid online presence, consider investing in improving your online marketing strategy.

-• Take Advantage of Opportunities: Pay the most attention to opportunities that provide the most significant possibility for expansion.
-For instance, if there's a movement towards environment-friendly items, consider starting an eco-responsible product series.
+• Take Advantage of Opportunities: Pay attention to opportunities that provide the greatest potential for expansion.
+For instance, if there's a movement toward environmentally friendly products, consider starting an eco-responsible product series.

 • Reduce Risks: Make backup plans to lessen the effect of any dangers you discover during your analysis.
 If new rules or regulations present a hazard, ensure your company remains in line and adaptable.